Title IX & Sexual Misconduct

 Employee Reporting Obligations

-UND policy and Title IX require most UND employees to share reports of sexual misconduct with the Title IX Coordinator.
-They are not allowed to keep a report completely confidential.
+UND policy requires most employees to share reports of sexual misconduct with the Title IX Coordinator.
 This is because UND has resources and support available to help.
 We are concerned for the safety and well-being of the person who experienced the misconduct (called the complainant) as well as the campus and community.